crutcher/crutcher.github.io-source/source/_posts/blog/2022/11/Starting-a-Blog.md

 tags:
 ---

-My name is Crutcher Dunnavant, and I've been working in the big-comptuers industry for some time.
+My name is Crutcher Dunnavant, and I've been working in the big-computers industry for some time.

 Though I've used and worked with Open Source software for most of my